FantomeBeignet/ceten_tv/README.md

 ### Configuration

+To make the Traefik reverse proxy work, you should put the following variables in the `.env` file at the root of the repository:

+- `DOMAIN` should be the domain name of the server
+- `EMAIL` should be the email address of the administrator of the server, used for Let's Encrypt
+- `CERT_RESOLVER` should be the name of the certificate resolver used by Traefik (letsencrypt is recommended)

 To make the automated calendar image generator work, you should put the `credentials.json` and `token.json` files from the Google Cloud Platform in the `calendar/config` folder.

 ## Usage